opencog/opencog_rpi/README.md

 The option ``` -t ``` downloads and arranges the files neeeded for cross compiling opencog.
-It gets the compiler, needed libraries and the opencog source code including cogutils, atomspace and opencog.
+It gets the compiler, needed libraries and the opencog source code including cogutil, atomspace and opencog.

 The ``` -c ``` option, assumes the files are present on the expected folders of the PC.
 It will use the downloaded compiler to cross compile